-Work must be uploaded to Moodle.
-Do not turn your work into me via email; if it isn't in Moodle, I can't grade it.
-If something significant is impacting either your ability to submit work on time, or more generally your progress in this class, contact me immediately.
-Let's work together to find solutions.
+Work not received on its due date receives no credit.
+All work must be uploaded to Moodle.
+Do not turn your work into me via email; if it isn't in Moodle I can't grade it.
+If something significant is impacting your ability to submit your work on time, or more generally your progress in this class, contact me immediately.

-Grading Scale
+Grading Scale (400 possible points)

-Grade Percentage Description
+Grade Total Points Description

-А 90-100% Passing work that is excellent
+Α 90-100% Passing work that is excellent

 В 80-89% Passing work that is good

-C 70-79% Passing work that is average D 60-69% Non-Passing work that is below average F 59% or below Non-passing work that is fundamentally lacking
+С 70-79% Passing work that is average

+D 60-69% Non-Passing work that is below average

+F 59% or below Non-passing work that is fundamentally lacking

-Please note: I do not inflate, or artificially raise, final course grades.
-I cannot give points that have not been earned through your work.
-However, there are ways to raise your grade.
-You are highly encouraged to take advantage of the many extra credit offerings given along the term, and can contact me to discuss other ways to raise your grade.
+Please be aware that I do not inflate, or artificially raise, course grades.
+I cannot give points that are not earned.
+However, If you would like to raise your course grade, you are highly encouraged to take advantage of the multiple extra credit opportunities offered during the term.
+You are also encouraged to contact me to discuss ways to improve your scores.